PeteVarley/Fortsight/README.md

 This is a working guide, demostrating how to use Scout Gaming Platform and Angular CLI to create a web page with with your Fortnight Statistics

+Learn more about Angular here - https://angular.io/

+Learn more about Scout Gaming Platform here - https://www.scoutsdk.com/developers

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.